-Prerequisite: Computer Information Systems 164 or demonstrated competence approved by the instructor.
+Prerequisite: Minimum of nine credit hours in Computer Information Systems courses or demonstrated competence approved by the instructor.
 This course is an introduction to applications program development in a data base environment with emphasis on loading, modifying, and querying a data base.
 Topics include data base design, data management, and structured query language.
 Laboratory fee.
 (3 Lec., 4 Lab.)